surdouski/msf-cli/README.md

 # MSF CLI

-For use in creating and managing a project using the micropython-sniffs-framework: https://github.com/surdouski/micropython-sniffs-framework.
+The MSF CLI tool is designed for creating and managing projects using the MicroPython Sniffs Framework (MSF).
+You can find the framework repository here: https://github.com/surdouski/micropython-sniffs-framework.

 ## Installation